ctrueden/ctrueden.github.io/_pages/deus/CharPrivateEva.md

--=Eva's Character's Details=-
+---
+layout: page
+title: Eva's Character's Details
+permalink: /deus/CharPrivateEva
+category: deus
+---
 This page will provide private details of Eva's character, for Eva and the GMs only.

-!!!The concept
+### The concept

 A young dragon who has chosen to leave her home planet when she learned that Dragonstar would be passing by a nearby world with mystic energy.
 According to the scholars, this planet was first encountered around 275 years ago (last time Dragonstar was in the vicinity), and no other planet encountered by the dragons has shared that quality with their world before.
 Though it could mean being left behind--or maybe even devoured by the dragons' ancient nemesis--she decides to travel to Earth anyway.

-!!!
-Rekari Der'Ken life story
+###  Rekari Der'Ken life story

 This is a rough draft outline of Rekari Der'Ken's (or Rae Denison as her human disguise) life so far.
 This will be filled out with more names, details etc. in the next few days: